Darien Civic Engagement Project

 Students exhibiting behavior in class or online that conflicts with the Civil Discourse Expectations of the Eagleton Institute of Politics or with relevant sections of the University Student Code of Conduct may be removed from a class, given a failing grade for the course and/or terminated from the Darien Civic Engagement.

-For more information about the program, please contact Jessica Ronan at firstname.lastname@example.org
+For more information about the program, please contact Sophia Alexis at Sophia.firstname.lastname@example.org.

 A special thank you to: